gaonkarkavitaa/StockPortfolioTracker/README.md

 # 📈 Stock Portfolio Tracker

 A smart, beginner-friendly Python project that calculates your total investment based on selected stock holdings.
-This project was created as part of the CodeAlpha Python internship and includes features like profit tracking, file exports, and data visualization.
+This project includes features like profit tracking, file exports, and data visualization.

 ---